Tackling climate impact in our operations

 We believe that ambitious climate action is possible – and profitable.
 By helping to build a business model that moves beyond a reliance on fossil fuels, we hope to benefit from the opportunities that new ways of doing business will create.

 Our ambition to use 100% renewable energy in our manufacturing operations by 2030 is based on a sound business case.
 We expect this to lower operational costs, improve resilience in our energy supply and attract investors who are increasingly considering carbon risk.
+We are committed to aligning our future capital expenditure with this long-term GHG reduction target.

 How do our operations contribute to our carbon footprint?